 - 21 Enhanced CEMUs (EEMUs)

-A visualization of the air temperature recordings can be found: hier
+A visualisation of the air temperature recordings can be found: here

 Data handling and processing

 The station network records about 45.000 values per day within each exploratory.
 The data stream is transmitted to Marburg for the pre-processing and quality checks and uploaded to the BExIS data base afterwards.
 Because of the increasing amount of data, a new climate database component has been developed which will be implemented into BExIS soon.

 Description of the key activities related to Remote Sensing